oslokommune/okctl/userdocs/src/help/common-issues.md

 Workaround: manually delete the following resources:

-* Hosted zone and records (unless you specify "i-know-what-i-am-doing-delete-hosted-zone-and-records" flag to "true")
 * It is recommended to delete the infrastructure/<env> directory and .okctl.yaml file upon successful delete of cluster, as the last manual step.

 **ArgoCD doesn't show my apps**